 For many, social media has become a primary form of communication and the main source of news.
 In this digital era we live in, it comes as common knowledge that once something is posted online, it typically stays there forever.

-Let’s say you were hurt in an auto accident and you severely injured your back and arm.
+Let’s say you were hurt in a car accident and you severely injured your back and arm.
 After some more thought is put into the situation, you end up filing a personal injury claim against the driver.
 A few weeks after the accident, you post photos of you and your friends out at the beach and there you are smiling as big as ever in the picture.

 The defendant’s insurance company gets notice of this image and brings this evidence to court to prove that you clearly aren’t as injured as you claimed—due to the fact that you’re smiling.
 This picture that you felt was harmless is now a tool that can be used against you, and ultimately reduce the amount of compensation you can receive.
-Not only does this raise the chance of your claim getting a reduced payout, but it also leaves the possibility that your whole claim was false.

 DO NOT post about the accident or any injuries involved.
 Social media is the place to share your life events with those who follow you.
 However, posting your injuries and details about the accident will only hinder your case and can be used against you.

 Be mindful of the photos you are posting.
 Whether it is a vacation photo or simply a night out with friends, any inconsistencies between your claim and what is online can and will be used against you.
-If you state that you have a broken arm from the accident and then are later seen in photos smiling, having a good time, this may be used to prove that you aren’t possibly as hurt as you stated.
+If you state that you have a broken arm from the accident and then are later seen in photos smiling and having a good time, this may be used to prove that you aren’t possibly as hurt as you stated.